 Commercial microscope filters are usually made of stained glass.
 In the case of patch stops (as used in dark-field illumination), they may be made of aluminum.
 The dark-field patch stops block some of the light and the specimen will appear bright on dark background.
 The traditional way of DIY patch stops is cutting them out from black cardboard, but I consider this somewhat difficult to do, and it’s not the most elegant way.
-In this post I’d like to show you a method of making patch stop and color filters using a printer.
-Needless to say, if you use a color printer, then you can even make color filters.
 You do need a condenser with a filter holder, of course.

 In a previous post, I already mentioned the making of patch stops from cardboard.
 For some background information (and more pictures) try these articles:

 - Measure the diameter of the filter holder of your condenser.

 - Using a program, such as PowerPoint or OpenOffice Impress to draw a circle, fill-color white, of the same diameter as the filter holder.
 You can adjust the size of the circle in the context menu.

 - Draw a smaller black circle into the center.
 Copy-paste both circles and then change the size of the inner smaller circle.
 You want to make several filters to find the one that works best.

 - Print the filters on overhead foil.
 Print with a laser printer.
 The overhead foils for laser printers are more heat resistant.

 - Cut out the filters with a scissor